Schedule Your Diagnostic Consultation

 The Bottom Line

 So, which is the better option?
 Cloud services or colocation?
-Each one presents its own features, benefits, and advantages, but the recommended solution depends on the needs of the individual client.
-A company’s infrastructure, data management, and application hosting requirements make the final determination as to which service is the better option for a business.
+Each presents its own features, benefits, and advantages, but the recommended solution depends on the client's needs.
+A company’s infrastructure, data management, and application hosting requirements determine which service is better for a business.

 Does your company use cloud services or a colocation service provider to deliver some or all of its IT-based services?
 Let us know your thoughts in the Comments box below.